Timinator2000/Algorithm_X/06 - your turn/04 - optimized coloring.md

 >A zone is made of "space" characters.

-I will move forward assuming you have created a list of zones where each zone is a list of row, col `(r, c)` tuples.
-Each `(r, c)` tuple identifies one “space” character found in the zone.
+I will move forward assuming you have created a list of zones where each zone is a list of row, col `(r, c)` `tuple`s.
+Each `(r, c)` `tuple` identifies one “space” character found in the zone.
 Again from the problem statement:

 >two adjacent zones must be filled with two different colors.